ublue-os/website/docs/images/bluefin/framework.md

 Bluefin is available as an image for the Framework 13 laptop that comes preconfigured with tlp and the [recommended power settings](https://github.com/ublue-os/bluefin/blob/main/framework/etc/tlp.d/50-framework.conf) from the [Framework Knowledge Base](https://knowledgebase.frame.work/en_us/optimizing-fedora-battery-life-r1baXZh).

+Follow the [installation instructions](/installation) - `bluefin-framework` and `bluefin-dx-framework` are available in the boot options in the installer.

 Note that the default image works fine on the Framework 13, this image provides tweaks and further improvements.
-Additionally if you have power profiles that you think would be useful for the community please send a pull request!

 ## Changes

-Implements the changes from Framework's [Optimizing Fedora Battery Life](https://knowledgebase.frame.work/en_us/optimizing-fedora-battery-life-r1baXZh) knowledgebase article:
+Like all Universal Blue images, hardware acceleration and codecs are [included out of the box](/guide/codecs) and the system strives for a zero-maintenance based approach.

 - Replaces `power-profiles-daemon` with `tlp`
 - Ships the [recommended power profile](https://github.com/ublue-os/bluefin/blob/main/framework/etc/tlp.d/50-framework.conf) for `tlp`